Ke0s123/R-Programming-to-Find-DNA-motifs/Pattern Count.md

+The assumption is that DNA is a language of its own

 To compute Count(Text, Pattern), create a window sliding down Text, checking whether each k-mer substring of Text matches Pattern.
 The k-mer starting at position i of Text will be refered to as Text(i, k).
 Remember to use 0-based indexing.

 ##Sample Input: DNA String; and DNA Pattern to find